 Medienweite: Those are truly interesting properties!
 How does the development of Benno Mailarchiv continue?

-Ansgar Licher: We are currently working at full speed on the completion of our new product generation: Benno MailArchiv 2.0.
-Several new features are being added.
-Particularly noteworthy are the complete multi-tenancy capability as well as the new, slimmer and faster Web-GUI for the user.
-We have now reached the BETA phase and will release Benno MailArchiv 2.0 in mid-2012.
+Ansgar Licher: We are currently working intensively on completing our new product generation: Benno MailArchiv 2.0.
+Here some new features are added.
+Especially noteworthy are the complete tenant capability as well as the new, slimmer and faster web GUI for the user.
+We have now reached the BETA phase and will release Benno MailArchiv 2.0 in mid‑year 2012.

 Medienweite: How do you see the further market development for mail archiving?